Family Encyclopedia >> Electronics

 Why is RAM important?

-Why does getting-more-ram make my system faster?
+Why does more RAM make my system faster?

 How much RAM do you need?